bartificer/programming-by-stealth/docs/pbs26.md

 Using jQuery, you can both read and write data attributes.
 The only slight confusion is that jQuery follows the HTML5 spec, and applies a mapping to data attribute names, converting them to camel case.
 So, the raw HTML data attribute `data-unit-price` becomes `unitPrice` in jQuery.

 The jQuery for interacting with data attributes is `.data()`.
 The first argument is always the name of the data attribute (in the short camel case format).
-If there is no second argument, the function returns the current value of the data attribute, if there is a second argument, then the function use it as the new value for the data attribute.
+If there is no second argument, the function returns the current value of the data attribute.
+If there is a second argument, then the function uses it as the new value for the data attribute.

 For example, given the following HTML snippet: